Technology and Change Management: Creating a Culture of Change

 But no new tech or upgrade is a magic bullet, and with technology comes challenges around adoption.
 Businesses must practise change management to drive a positive culture of change and ensure widespread use of technology and success.

 Change isn’t just about implementing a new ERP or a single moment as you move from before to after; if you focus on this, you’ll leave your people behind and fail to truly make a change.
-Change is a continuous process and a cultural mindset, it really never ends.

 The goal of the change management process is to emerge from it a stronger, smarter, and more streamlined company – and technology is just one part of that.
 Other factors include your technicians, managers, workflows, and business plans, all of which will need to evolve during technology introduction without compromising what makes them work in the first place.
+It is no small feat, which explains why many ERP software implementations go sideways.
+Avoiding this too-common outcome takes one thing above all: change management.
+Don’t leave culture change to chance – create and manage it.

 Common ERP adoption pitfalls